-1.2 Family planning procured and distributed to health facilities
+1.2 Family planning contraceptives procured and distributed to health facilities

-With support from UNFPA, USAID and others, Family Planning commodities procured worth \$12,505,212 in 2017, \$20,274,191 in 2018 and \$20,076,454 in 2019.
+With support from UNFPA, USAID and others, a total of \$12,505,212 worth of family planning commodities were procured in 2017, worth \$20,274,191 in 2018 and \$20,076,454 in 2019.
 In addition, a new warehouse facility was commissioned to provide critical storage space for public health commodities at the central level, enabling the Ministry to ensure the provision of quality, life-saving health commodities for Nigerians.